RSVP-TE LSR

 (config-mpls-rsvp)# authentication index 1 active

-The active password is used to authenticate outgoing messages.
-All configured passwords are accepted for authentication of incoming packets, which allows smooth key rollover.
+The features uses the active password to authenticate outgoing messages.
+Authentication of all incoming packets accepts all configured passwords which allows smooth key rollover.

 (config-mpls-rsvp)# authentication index 1 password 7 07092E43